gab/AutoFactory/README.md

 }
 ```
 In order to create an instance of the parts, we need to supply a stream.
-For example to pass a new `MemoryStream`, the factory can be written as:
+For example to pass a new `MemoryStream`, the factory can be created as follows:
 ```c#
 var factory = Factory.Create<ISort>(TypedParameter.From<Stream>(new MemoryStream()));
 ```